Tencent Games

-Tencent Games (腾讯游戏 (Téngxùn Yóuxì)) is the video game publishing division of Tencent Interactive Entertainment, itself a division of Tencent Holdings.
+Tencent Games (腾讯游戏 (Téngxùn Yóuxì)) is the video game publishing subdivision of Tencent Interactive Entertainment, the digital entertainment division of Tencent Holdings.
 It has five internal studio groups, including TiMi Studio Group.
 Tencent Games was founded in 2003 to focus on online games.
 In 2021, it launched its international Level Infinite brand, which is stated to be operated from its Singapore office.